muditg317/Bokay/devlogs/020 - Fixes and Finally Compiling Again.md

 ## Struggles
 - Understanding the inner workings of `vcpkg` took a good bit of digging and debugging.
+- Updating grammar requires quite a few other changes (initially forgot to actually include reference to `LOOP` productions from the `statement` production)

 ## Notes
 - `vcpkg` log files revealed a lot about the inner process